sillo01/linq-helper/README.md

 ## Pre requisites
 For using _SqlRuntimeCacheManager_ you first need to enable notifications on database.

->"ALTER DATABASE database_name SET TRUSTWORTHY ON WITH ROLLBACK IMMEDIATE ALTER DATABASE database_name SET ENABLE_BROKER WITH ROLLBACK IMMEDIATE ALTER AUTHORIZATION ON DATABASE::database_name TO sa"
+>ALTER DATABASE database_name SET TRUSTWORTHY ON WITH ROLLBACK IMMEDIATE ALTER DATABASE database_name SET ENABLE_BROKER WITH ROLLBACK IMMEDIATE ALTER AUTHORIZATION ON DATABASE::database_name TO sa

 ## TODO work
 1. Publish to nuget.org